 There are tremendous implications for that.

 First, you can’t think any more of SEO as single and isolated “tricks” or tactics.
 That is something that great SEO experts already knew.
-But now this needs to be clear to everyone doing SEO today.
+But now this needs to be clear to everyone looking to implement advanced SEO strategies today.

 Second, with structured data; SEO, PASO and editorial strategy become the same thing.
 If you start building your content